Orange-breasted falcon: Description

 Male orange-breasted falcons are 35 to 36 cm long and weigh 325 to 425 g.
 Females are 38 to 40 cm long and weigh 550 to 700 g.
 Of all the falcons, this species has the greatest difference in size between the sexes.
-It is a rather husky, large-headed, bird.
+It is a rather husky, large-headed bird.
 The sexes have similar plumage, and the species resembles the smaller bat falcon.
 Adults have a black head and bluish black upperparts with paler blue-gray edge on the feathers.
 Their throat and sides of the neck are white and their upper breast is buffy rufous orange that also extends onto the sides of the neck.
 The ratio of white to orange varies among individuals.
 Their lower breast is black with coarse reddish brown bars, somewhat lighter on the flanks.
 Their belly, thighs, and undertail coverts are the same buffy rufous orange as the upper breast.
 Their cere, the bare skin around the eye, and their legs and feet are usually bright yellow, but may be pale yellow to dull bluish green.
 Their iris is dark brown.
 Immatures are paler and less sharply marked than adults.
 Their back and tail are dark brownish, their underparts mostly pale buffy with dark brown barring on the breast.
 Their bare parts are dull bluish green that become more yellow with age.
+Identification from bat falcon is difficult, as small male orange-breasted falcons are only marginally larger than large female bat falcons; however, as its name suggests, orange-breasted falcon has an orange band on the upper breast above the black chest, whereas adult bat falcon is white with no or only very limited orange on the breast.
+Juveniles are even more difficult, as the upper breast is buffy-colored in both species; these are best distinguished by black spotting on the leg feathers of juvenile orange-breasted falcon, while juvenile bat falcon has the same orange-red leg feathers as adults.

 Distribution and habitat

-The orange-breasted falcon formerly was found from southern Mexico all the way to northern Argentina.
+The orange-breasted falcon was formerly found from southern Mexico all the way to northern Argentina.
 Its range is now much reduced.
 The only fairly recent records in Middle America are from Belize, Guatemala, and Panama, though it might still be present in southern Mexico.
 It is extremely rare or extirpated in Costa Rica, Nicaragua, and Honduras.
 There are no records in El Salvador.
 The species is present though rare in Brazil, Ecuador, Peru, and Venezuela.
 Its status is uncertain in Bolivia, Colombia, Guyana, Paraguay, Suriname, and Trinidad and Tobago.
 Specimens exist from all of this last list of countries, and most are believed to have a few resident pairs.
 Except in a very few locations it is very sparsely distributed.
 Knowledge of its distribution is clouded by the species' resemblance to the much more widespread and populous bat falcon.

 The orange-breasted falcon is dependent of tropical rain- and semi-deciduous forest with cliffs for nesting.
 It favors uninterrupted mature forest but also occurs in a mosaic landscape of forest and more open areas.